 - Natural design promotes the correct running form and foot strike

-- Durable construction provides optimal ride mile after mile
+- Durable construction provides an optimal ride mile after mile

-Supination, also known as underpronation, is where your foot rolls to the outer edges of your feet.
-If you experience particularly severe supination, you may encounter foot paint, general soreness, and perhaps an increased risk of picking up an injury.
+Supination, also known as underpronation, is when your foot rolls to the outer edges of your feet.
+If you experience particularly severe supination, you may encounter foot pain, general soreness, and perhaps an increased risk of injury.

-A pair of supination running insoles, however, (such as the pair above) can help re-align your footstrike to a more natural position, increasing comfort and protecting your feet from further pain.
+A pair of supination running insoles, however, (such as the pair above) can help re-align your footstrike to a more natural position with increased support, providing additional comfort and protecting your feet from further pain.

-If you’re unsure whether or not you underpronate when you run (or whether you have any other foot problems or issues), we recommend getting a gait analysis test done.
-This can be done at most high-end running stores, determining your running style and foot strike.
+If you’re unsure whether or not you underpronate when you run (or whether you have any other foot problems or issues), as previously mentioned, then we recommend having a gait analysis test done.
+This can be performed at most high-end running stores, conducted to determine your running style and foot strike.

 Frequently asked questions:

-Okay, now you hopefully have an idea of what insoles are best for you.
-However, in case you have a few additional questions we’ve put together a short FAQ:
+Okay, hopefully, you now have an idea of what insoles are best for you.
+However, in case you have a few additional questions we’ve put together a short FAQ below:

 Are insoles good for running?